markvan/markvan.github.io/_posts/2019-10-10-digital-rights-management.markdown

 ### Product description

-Service design for a service for centralised / aggregated purchase of journal subscriptions (individually and in packages) by English higher education institutions, while dealing with complex contractual and digital rights and licencing issues.
+Service design for a service for centralised / aggregated purchase of journal subscriptions (individually and in packages) by English Higher Education institutions, while dealing with complex contractual and digital rights and licencing issues.

 #### Motivation for a centralised service

-The Higher education Funding Council for England (HEFCE), spends circa £25M per annum on print and electronic scholarly journal subscriptions for universities.
+The Higher Education Funding Council for England (HEFCE), spends circa £25M per annum on print and electronic scholarly journal subscriptions for universities.
 Traditionally individual institutions had negotiated with publishers and journal-package